tonsky/tonsky.github.io/_posts/2021-12-13-sublime-clojure.md

 I didn’t know that yet, but this fact will later allow me to utilize highlighting info to efficiently detect form boundaries.
 There’s a lesson there, I think: embrace the true nature in the API and it will pay off sooner or later.

 I never published this grammar as a separate package but have been using it since 2018 and it has been rock solid.
-It now comes as a part of the Sublime Clojure plugin, so feel free to install it.
+It now comes as a part of the Clojure Sublimed plugin, so feel free to install it.
 Even if you don’t need a REPL, it’s very useful.

 To be honest, in the last three years the Clojure grammar that is built-in in Sublime Text was improved, too, from what I can see.